Mr Ian Cook

 2.1 The Respondent is a registered architect and has his own practice, Ian M Cook Architects.

-2.2 In January 2018, the Respondent was appointed by Mr Mark Gaffney (“the Complainant”) to assist with the proposed works at the Complainant’s home (“the Property”).
+2.2 In January 2018, the Respondent was appointed by the Complainant to assist with the proposed works at the Complainant’s home (“the Property”).
 The works proposed involved the demolition of an existing garage and erection of a two storey extension.

 2.3 An initial meeting was held at the Property on 23 January 2018 where discussions were held regarding the proposed works.
 The Respondent did an initial survey and sketches and agreed to prepare drawings for Planning and Building Regulation Approval.
 It was also agreed that the Respondent would be the point of contact with Newcastle City Council (“the Council”).